 I actually know a married couple (Indian) who are first cousins.
 It's not uncommon.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter five seven one three as a four place number.
+In the field marked validation number, enter one seven four zero as a four place number.